 While the majority of companies and brands steer clear of political positions, Sparkke’s products brazenly display conversation-sparking statements on the front of their cans.
 Raising important issues like asylum seeking, consent, gender and social equality, Sparkke’s cans drive 10% of direct sales to the causes aligned with their message.

 Chatting to Lifestyle about Sparkke, her unique career path and the lack of females in the beer industry, Agi says she’s inspired by brands and companies that have ethical values and practice what they preach.
 “Our idea is to disrupt the industry and the capitalist paradigm in constructive and meaningful ways.
 As well as create a company and a product that belongs to our generation and a positive platform for change.”

 With four solid years of brewing experience under her belt, Agi is one of three Aussie female head brewers under 30 and is now considered quite the trailblazer in the Australian beer industry.

 In the beginning, Agi and the Sparkke team conducted some research into the Australian beer industry, and soon realised that most beer brands weren’t focusing on what their generation really wanted – authenticity, equality and universal fairness.

-Although Agi never anticipated becoming a brewer, her studies in philanthropy and sustainability, in conjunction with her casual hospitality experience, barrelled her to brewing success.
-“It makes a lot of sense now… It is a bit of a dream job, really,” she boasted.
+Although Agi never anticipated becoming a brewer, her studies in philanthropy and sustainability, in conjunction with her casual hospitality experience, barrelled her to brewing success, “It makes a lot of sense now… It is a bit of a dream job, really."

-Agi and the Sparkke team might not have chosen an easy path but they hope that women and companies alike will show support, take note and emulate their progressive approach.
+Agi and the Sparkke team might not have chosen an easy path but they hope both women and men show support, take note and emulate their progressive approach.